 What is Dolby Volume?

 The way Dolby Volume works is that you set the initial volume, and the system does the rest.
-A receiver, television or set-top box equipped with Dolby Volume will take the stereo or multi-channel audio that it has and will conform it to that initial selected volume level.
-But it does more than just level the volume, it also takes into account what that volume is and what to do with things like dialogue, surround effects and background ambience when played back at lower sound levels.
+A receiver, television, or set-top box equipped with Dolby Volume will take the stereo or multi-channel audio that it has and conform it to that initial selected volume level.
+But it does more than just level the volume.
+It also takes into account what that volume is and what to do with things like dialogue, surround effects, and background ambiance when played back at lower sound levels.

 If you’ve ever played back a movie at low volume and wondered why you didn’t hear anything in the surrounds, you’ll appreciate the work Dolby Volume technology does.
-It attempts to restore the intended effects of the mix engineer or re-recording mixer (who mastered a soundtrack or piece of music at reference levels) when played back at less-than-reference volume.
+It attempts to restore the intended effects of the mix engineer or re-recording mixer.
+These folks mastered the original soundtrack or piece of music at reference levels.
+Dolby Volume restores this mix when played back at less-than-reference volume.

 Dolby Volume Features include: